Hack4Impact-UMD/h4i-internal-application-tool/DataFetching.md

 }
 ```

-Using the `isLoading` and `error` state that our custom query hook returns, we first check if
+Using the `isPending` and `error` state that our custom query hook returns, we first check if
 our data is still loading and render a loading indicator if so:

 ![Screenshot From 2025-03-18 02-48-26](https://github.com/user-attachments/assets/e1e6284f-eba1-42e1-8442-e1a11d1b8a31)